bendra/bendra.github.io/_posts/2014-10-28-fun-with-java-8-streams.markdown

 {% endhighlight %}

 Its not hard, but it leads to massive code bloat when all the primitive types are taken into account.
-Note the need for a BoolanSttreamRef because there is no way to note a null int value (and I'll skip the customary rant about Java primitive types).
+Note the need for a BooelanStreamRef because there is no way to note a null int value (and I'll skip the customary rant about Java primitive types).
 One more note that I'll add is that the internal implementations of the Java 8 Streams classes are not very functional.
 I may have more to say on this later.

 I've included these methods into a StreamUtil library in [my github account](https://www.github.com/bendra/bendra-util) which I'll be adding to as I discover new things.
 Part II coming soon!